DanBiel2019/Automation/README.md

 * Finds the search button using FindElementById(“sb_form_go”)
 * Clicks on the identified search button.
 So the bing will return the search results.
 * Finds the first item from the search results using * FindElementByCssSelector(“#b_results li.b_algo h2 a”)
-* Clicks on the identified first item.
-So it navigates to first link
+* Clicks on the identified first item and navigates to the first link

 ## NuGet Packages used